Talent Pipelines: Definition, Strategy, Benefits & Tactics

 Once you have clearly articulated relevant candidate personas, you can focus on filling your pipeline with prospects that match your requirements.
 This isn’t a one-time task; this is something that should be running in the background at all times.

-1. Re-engaging silver medalists
+1. Re-engage silver medalists

 Candidates who have already shown significant interest in your company by applying are ideal for your Talent Pipeline.
 While you only hire one person for every role, you might leave behind hundreds of unsuccessful applicants.
-In fact, data suggests that the average corporate role receives 250 applications, leaving 249 unsuccessful candidates.

 Many of these people might make great future hires: they’ve all been assessed previously, so you have a fairly good idea of their competency, and you’ve already invested a significant amount in these candidates – attracting them to your brand, getting them to apply and assessing them.
 You might as well try and make use of them!